stephen • simon • phil • cathy

 Simon is an experienced educator, lecturing in site-specific performance and devised theatre at Dartington College of Arts (1997-2008) and Falmouth University (2009-15).
-He completed a PhD, Mis-Guided Exploration of Cities in2008 and currently mentors practiced-based researchers.
-Recently he ran a series of public Leaving the Building walks in Exeter, Bristol and Prague supported by Falmouth University (2015).
+He completed a PhD, Mis-Guided Exploration of Cities in 2008 and currently mentors practiced-based researchers.
+He ran a series of public Leaving the Building walks in Exeter, Bristol and Prague supported by Falmouth University (2015).
 This Research and Innovation project was devised to complement the current architectural focus being applied by Wrights & Sites.

 Selected recent projects, collaborations and publications include: